john-klingner/John_Klingner/README.md

 # Current Funding
-I have a Teaching Assistantship with CU Boulder.
+I have a Research Assistantship with CU Boulder.

 # PhD Program